admindatahandbook/book/testing/index.md

 Once established, any partnership using shared data will need to *continually improve the ways in which data are collected and archived.* For example, in SFUSD, although spreadsheet files gathered from various departments are systematically archived on an internal server, they are not processed to create robust databases.
 One critical step toward pursuing this improvement is to maintain a clearer separation between operational and analytical data systems.
 Along with better integration of the operational data systems that sit across distinct databases in the school district departments, the Partnership would also establish firmer timelines for finalizing the extracts of analytical data from these systems.
 Maintaining authoritative analytical data files for research at SFUSD would also significantly improve data quality, consistency in analyses, and efficiency in data management across the multiple analysts and researchers who use those data.
 On the Stanford side, the data manager could implement an intermediate step of data organization and storage between the raw data receipts from the district and the master data files that are used to provide data to research teams.

+## Supplemental Materials {-}
+The video of this chapter's webinar presentation can be found [here](https://www.youtube.com/watch?v=qYfwWLZaxxQ&list=PL5Dr5MK6NSsqd9eJf_VwPVpp7EXMXM5Hg&index=3).
+The slides for the webinar presentation are available [here](./appendix/stanford-sfusd_slides.pdf).

 ## About the Authors {-}

 [Eric Bettinger](https://ed.stanford.edu/faculty/ebetting) is a Professor at Stanford University Graduate School of Education, a senior fellow at the Stanford Institute for Economic Policy Research (SIEPR), and the Faculty Director of CEPA.